 - Littledale Walk – 5 miles through hills and dales

 The Tramper is a specially designed four wheel drive all-terrain electric buggy which can be used off road and even on rough ground, mud and grass.
 It enables people who have difficulty walking to experience the countryside, woodlands and lakesides; and to accompany their friends and families when out walking.
-There are two trails above the village on Caton Moor.
-To book your tramper or for more information telephone 01524 793429.
+The Forest of Bowland has some for hire at country parks.
+There is a well-signposted tramper trail on Caton Moor.

 The Lune Millenium Park is an smooth, hard surfaced path which covers a distance of 10km (6 miles approx.) from Lancaster to Caton.
 The path follows the course of a disused railway and so is relatively level.
 As the path is mixed use, walkers will come across cyclists.

 The Lune Valley Ramble is 16½ miles (26.5 km) long and traces the course of the River Lune’s lower reaches through some of the North West’s finest lowland countryside.
 Bounded by high moors, limestone hills and shadowed by the distant peaks of Ingleborough, Whernside and Leck Fell, the route offers excellent, easy walking and is signposted and waymarked throughout.